 Special discount for military, law enforcement, fire & rescue and public school teachers

-Now in its eighth year, the Buffalo Chip Tattoo Café has established a reputation at the Sturgis Rally as the place to go for awesome artwork in a sanitary environment.
+Now in its ninth year, the Buffalo Chip Tattoo Café has established a reputation at the Sturgis Rally as the place to go for awesome artwork in a sanitary environment.

 “Our customers know they can get really kick-ass work on site and not have to worry about the variables that can happen when you are in that environment.
 What we’ve established is a health-coded environment that has well-rounded artists who travel all year long during conventions.
 A lot are shop owners, including myself.

 “We really pay attention to the clients,” he said.
 “My mentality as an artist is the same as the other artists because I hand-picked them.
 We like to get to know the client.
 In the majority of cases you need to know a little bit about them so you can make something that’s unique to them as an individual rather than just a robot piece.”